When Modalities Remember: Continual Learning for Multimodal Knowledge Graphs: Conclusion

 \section{Conclusion}

 This paper presents MRCKG, a unified framework for the CMMKGR task, with three core modules: MSCL, CMKP, and MMCR.
 MSCL builds a curriculum score from structural connectivity, multimodal compatibility, and modality richness, and organizes training samples from easy to hard.
 CMKP defines a unified memory-preservation objective based on entity embedding stability, consistency between relation embeddings and scoring patterns, and modality anchoring.
 MMCR further strengthens past knowledge through multimodal-aware contrastive replay.
 Across systematic comparisons on multiple benchmarks and baselines, MRCKG consistently achieves the best MRR and clearly outperforms the strongest task-specific CKGE baseline.
 The results also show that general continual learning methods depend heavily on the backbone model and bring only limited gains, while simple multimodal fusion offers almost no benefit in continual learning settings.
 By contrast, the three modules in MRCKG work together to make multimodal information serve as a real semantic anchor.
 We believe the inherent stability of pretrained multimodal features provides a reliable reference for updating structural embeddings in continual learning, opening up a new direction for the continual evolution of MMKGs.
+To support the advancement of CMMKGR, our code is available at: https://anonymous.4open.science/r/MRCKG-AC21.

+\begin{acks} This work was supported by the Key Program of the National Natural Science Foundation of China (Grant No. 62436006) and the Key Research and Development Program of the Tibet Autonomous Region (Grant No. XZ202601ZY0087). \end{acks}